 Free Cisco AnyConnect VPN software is available if you need remote access from a personal computer to the University Network.
 This will enable you to access internal websites that are restricted by IP address and not SSO accounts.
 Other Departments may also run their own VPNs to access Departmental systems.

 Rules & Regulations

-While using Exeter or University IT systems you are obliged to follow the rules and regulations for each service.
+While using Exeter or University IT systems you are obliged to follow the rules, regulations and Acceptable Use Policy of the College.

 Acceptable use consists of:

 - Reasonable private use.

 Unacceptable use consists of, but is not limited to:

 - Streaming or downloading via peer-to-peer systems, or any other method of obtaining illegal material